Skip to main content

 The default CONFIGURED_CACHES is 32MiB.

-For one million concurrently collected time-series (independently of their data collection frequency), the memory required is:
+For one million concurrently collected time-series (independently of their data collection frequency), the required memory is 16 GiB.
+In detail:

 UNIQUE_METRICS = 1000000